hbctraining/DGE_workshop/lessons/04_DEG_visualizing_results.md

 The FDR threshold on it's own doesn't appear to be reducing the number of significant genes.
 With large significant gene lists it can be hard to extract meaningful biological relevance.
 To help increase stringency, one can also **add a fold change threshold**.
 The `summary()` function doesn't have an argument for fold change threshold,

 > *NOTE:* the `results()` function does have an option to add a fold change threshold and subset the data this way.
 Take a look at the help manual using `?results` and see what argument would be required.
-Rather than subsetting the results, we want to reatin the whole dataset and simply identify which genes meet our criteria.
+However, rather than subsetting the results, we want to return the whole dataset and simply identify which genes meet our criteria.

 Let's first create variables that contain our threshold criteria: